wustlcse237sp20/project-pong-command-line-edition/README.md

 ***3. Iteration 3 - Upcoming***
 - As a player, I want to play a bug free game. (fix physics engine out of sync when massive ball) (Complete)
 - As a player, I want to be warned when I enter an invalid game flag (Complete)
+- As a player, I don't want spammed about tests while I'm playing.
+(Complete)
 - As a developer, I want to be able to unit test game objects using a headless version of the game (Complete)
-- As a player, I don't want spammed about tests while I'm playing.
+- As a developer, I want smaller classes.
 (Complete)